Overview

 It’s a careful balancing act, and you have to make a lot of decisions on where cuts have to be made and when to age up your Drakes.
 Repairs cost materials too, and if a raid goes bad you might struggle to rebuild.
 If you are familiar with The Flame in The Flood, the developer’s last game, none of this will come as a surprise.

-Drake Hollow is still a survival game, but flipped in a style of a lite city builder with cute creatures you will come to know on sight as they have different colors, looks, names, and boons.
+Drake Hollow is still a survival game but flipped in the style of a lite city builder with cute creatures you will come to know by name and on sight as they have different colors, looks, names, and boons.

 Combating the Ferals

 The combat in Drake Hollow is pretty simple but fluid and snappy.
-You pick up a variety of weapons on your adventure, mostly mundane items imbued with magic such as hockey sticks and balloon launchers.
+You pick up a variety of weapons on your adventure, these weapons are mostly mundane items imbued with magic such as hockey sticks and balloon launchers.

 Your weapons can break, and your ranged ones use ammo.
-You can’t make or buy weapons, but you can create and purchase ammo.
-The weapons themselves have an RPG like quality tier systems and the more your camp grows the stronger weapons you find.
+You can’t make or buy weapons, but you can create and purchase the ammo.
+The weapons themselves have RPG-like quality and tier system and the more your camp grows the stronger weapons you find.

-While it’s neat to see what kind of weird thing you can use as weapons, it’s pretty underwhelming.
-They have stats that I never needed to pay attention to.
+While it’s neat to see what kind of weird things you can use as weapons, it’s pretty underwhelming.
+They have stats that I never felt I needed to pay attention to.
 They fell into a couple of archetypes, light weapons and heavy weapons.
 The animations weren’t all that varied different between them and mostly played the same way.

 You can do basic and jump attacks, dodge, block, and fire ranged weapons.
 It’s pretty basic but implemented really well.
 Each enemy type has a unique style and requires a different approach.

-The massive Stalkers charge you and hit hard, blocking comes in handy here.
+The massive Stalkers charge headlong and hit hard, blocking comes in handy here.
 The Terminers function like wizards with a variety of blasts and they can summon minions.
-The combat is particularly thrilling during raids where you fight in tandem with your defense when the stakes are high.
+The combat is particularly thrilling during raids where you fight in tandem with your defenses where the stakes are high.

 Fighting Ferals, both on the islands and to defend your camp is one of the core mechanics in Drake Hollow.
 The lack of enemy variety dampens the whole game, from the exploration to base defense.
 While I’m glad each one is unique, the game desperately needs more enemy types.